Liam-Eime/JCU-CC2511-Assignment-2-Group-1/README.md

 Group members: Liam Eime, Darcy Kemp, Justin Fagg, Tahlia Clennar.

+The CC2511 assignment 2 of 2022 is to design hardware and software based on specifications outlined in a task sheet, to drive and control a CNC machine with 3 stepper motors (for x, y, and z directions), and a spindle with a drill head.
 The reposiotry will contain:
   - any programs written for this assingment
   - Altium designer work